Adam West: 1960s–1980s

 On January 10, 1961, West appeared as a young, ambitious deputy who foolishly confronts a gunfighter named Clay Jackson, portrayed by Jock Mahoney, in the episode "The Man from Kansas" of the NBC Western series Laramie.
 He played Christopher Rolf in the episode "Stopover" of ABC's The Rifleman, which aired on April 25, 1961.

 West made two guest appearances on Perry Mason in 1961 and 1962.
 His first role was as small-town journalist Dan Southern in "The Case of the Barefaced Witness".
 His other role was as folk singer Pete Norland in "The Case of the Bogus Books".

-In 1959-1962 he became a regular on the American television series Robert Taylor's Detectives in its third season.
+In 1959-1962, he became a regular on the American television series Robert Taylor's Detectives in its third season.

 He made a brief appearance in the 1963 film Soldier in the Rain starring Jackie Gleason and Steve McQueen, and starred as Colonel Dan McCready, the ill-fated mission commander of Mars Gravity Probe 1 in the 1964 film Robinson Crusoe on Mars.
 That same year he was cast alongside William Shatner in the pilot for the proposed series Alexander the Great, playing Cleander to Shatner's Alexander.
-The series was not picked up and the pilot wasn't broadcast until 1968 when it was repackaged as a TV movie to capitalize on West and Shatner's later fame.
+The series was not picked up, and the pilot was not broadcast until 1968 when it was repackaged as a TV film to capitalize on West and Shatner's later fame.
 West was apparently unsurprised by the rejection, later noting that "It turned out to be one of the worst scripts I have ever read and it was one of the worst things I've ever done."

-In 1964, West played Dr. Clayton Harris, a handsome, young physician in two episodes of the sitcom Petticoat Junction.
+In 1964, West played Dr. Clayton Harris, a handsome young physician, in two episodes of the sitcom Petticoat Junction.
 In the same year West starred in an episode of the ABC Outer Limits series titled "The Invisible Enemy".
 December 10, 1964, an episode of Bewitched titled “Love is Blind” was released, in which West played Kermit, an artist who marries Gertrude.

-In 1965, he was cast in the comedy Western The Outlaws Is Coming, the last feature film starring The Three Stooges.
-In the same year he starred in Mara of the Wilderness and travelled to Europe to star in the Spaghetti Western The Relentless Four.
+In 1965, he was cast in the comedy Western The Outlaws Is Coming, starring The Three Stooges.
+In the same year he starred in Mara of the Wilderness and in the Spaghetti Western The Relentless Four.